prasannas28/Basiccalculator/README.md

-# Simple Calculator Using Angular
+# Basic Calculator Using Angular

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.2.4.